 If you want to catch a train from Singapore to Thailand the first part of your journey is to catch a Shuttle Train over to JB Sentral Railway Station in Johor Bahru, Malaysia.

-This is because, as of the 1st July 2015, all KTMB Intercity Trains now originate and terminate at JB Sentral Station.
+This is because, as of the 1st July 2015, all KTMB long distance trains now originate and terminate at JB Sentral Station.

 With the KTMB Train Timetable starting from the 19th May 2016, all long distance Intercity Express Trains have now been cancelled on the North - South Railway Line.

 From this date only high-speed ETS Trains will be operating long distance services from Gemas northbound to the border station of Padang Besar.

 Between Johor Bahru and Gemas a new Shuttle Train schedule is in place.

 To see the full schedules for these services, please see the following ages :